Lekarna/DoctrineFilters/README.md

 [![Latest stable](https://img.shields.io/packagist/v/zenify/doctrine-filters.svg?style=flat-square)](https://packagist.org/packages/zenify/doctrine-filters)

 What are Doctrine Filters?
-Check [these few slides](https://speakerdeck.com/rosstuck/extending-doctrine-2-for-your-domain-model?slide=15) to get the knowledge.
+Check [these few slides](https://speakerdeck.com/rosstuck/extending-doctrine-2-for-your-domain-model?slide=15) or see [Usage](#usage) to get the knowledge.

 They are present in Doctrine by default.
 This package only simplifies their use in modular application.

 ## Install

-Via Composer:

 ```sh
 $ composer require zenify/doctrine-filters